Table of Contents

 Monos Luggage reviews online have been incredibly positive, with many travelers falling in love with the brand after the purchase.

-Travelers also praised Monos for its sleek and aesthetically pleasing design and its lightweight and quality materials.
+Travelers also praised Monos for its sleek, aesthetically pleasing design and lightweight and quality materials.

-However, there are also some concerning patterns in Monos negative reviews.
-Many users pointed out the flaw in their "100-day return policy", citing that Monos only covers the 100-day return if they're not actually used for traveling.
+However, let's address the elephant in the room.
+Many users pointed out the flaw in Monos' "100-day return policy", citing that the company only covers the 100-day return if they're not actually used for traveling.

-Other travelers have pointed out inaccuracies in the quality mentioned above on several of their luggage and have been really disappointed in the actual quality of the product.
+Other travelers have pointed out inaccuracies in the quality of several of its pieces of luggage and have been really disappointed in the actual quality of the product.

 Several users have complained about the handle being less than sturdy compared to other name brands, while others have mentioned dents forming on luggage easily.

-They brand themselves as the expensive premium brand, but reading multiple non-paid non-influencer reviews show you that the quality is not on par with some of the best in the world.
+Monos brands itself as an expensive premium brand, but reading multiple non-paid, non-influencer reviews shows you that the quality is not on par with some of the best in the world.

-I would still use suitcases from proven brands with long track records, like Samsonite and Delsey, as I've had excellent customer service experiences and no-fuss returns and warranty coverages.
+I would still use suitcases from proven brands with long track records, like Samsonite and Delsey, as I've had excellent customer service experiences, no-fuss returns, and warranty coverages.

 Pros: